stereolabs/zed-hub-examples/samples/object_detection_sample/README.md

 ## What you should see after deployment
-Make sure that the recordings are enable and that the privacy mode is disabled (Settings panel of your device, in the CMP interface).
+Make sure that the recordings are enable and that the privacy mode is disabled (Settings panel of your device, in the ZEDHub interface).
-As this app shows you most of the CMP features, you will have:
+As this app shows you most of the ZEDHub features, you will have:
 - a **Custom Stream** that shows you the live video, with bbox around the detected people
 - **Logs** that informs you about the app's status
 - **Telemetries** that store data linked to the detections
 - **Video Events** that shows you the video on wich someone is detected

-The app also have several **parameters** that can be modified in the CMP interface and will have an impact on the application.
+The app also have several **parameters** that can be modified in the ZEDHub interface and will have an impact on the application.

 ### Custom stream